-Lenders should evaluate their overall collections strategy.
-In this series, we will provide recommendations for a robust and comprehensive collection strategy, helping lenders protect their organization and mitigate losses by preparing for a downturn in advance.
+Now is the time for lenders to evaluate evaluate their overall collections strategy.
+In this series, we will provide recommendations for a robust and comprehensive collection strategy, helping lenders protect their organization and mitigate losses.
 To start, let’s align on the five common definitions of the collections process.

 Account management is the first stage, which begins prior to any delinquency and may extend into the first few days of delinquency.
 Proactive efforts in this stage significantly impact the success and speed of curing a future delinquency.